3D Printer Service

 How does 3D Printing work?

-In general, 3D printing works by cutting a 3D CAD model of the part to be printed into many slices.
+In general, a 3D printer service works by cutting a 3D CAD model of the part to be printed into many slices.
 The 3D printing machine will take a layer of data at a time and manufacture that slice or layer.
 Different technologies exist, however they all produce one layer at a time, simultaneously bonding it to the preceding layer.

 The process continues right through the extents of the part until all digital slices have been “printed” into the physical form.